most-inesctec/I2Bplus-tree/README.md

 OR

 > Carneiro, Edgar, Alexandre Valle de Carvalho, and Marco Amaro Oliveira.
 "A Comparative Study on the Performance of the IB+ Tree and the I2B+ Tree."
 Journal of Information Systems Engineering and Management 6.3 (2021): em0142.

+# Acknowledgments

+This work is financed by the ERDF – European Regional Development Fund through the Operational Programme for Competitiveness and Internationalisation - COMPETE 2020
+Programme and by National Funds through the Portuguese funding agency, FCT – Fundação para a Ciência e a Tecnologia within project PTDC/CCI-INF/32636/2017 (POCI-01-0145-FEDER-032636).